 Mr. Garre served as the 44th Solicitor General of the United States (2008-2009), after being unanimously confirmed to the position by the US Senate.
 As Solicitor General, he was the federal government’s top lawyer before the Supreme Court and was responsible for overseeing the government’s litigation in the federal appellate courts.
 He also served as Principal Deputy Solicitor General (2005-2008) and as an Assistant to the Solicitor General (2000-2004).
 He is the only person to have held all of those positions within the Office of the Solicitor General.

-Last term, in United States v.
-Home Concrete, the Court sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5-4 decision that The Wall Street Journal reported could have a billion dollar tax impact.
-In addition, in Maples v.
-Thomas, the Court issued a 7-2 decision in favor of Mr. Garre’s client, a death row inmate, in one of the most closely watched cases in the legal industry in recent years.
-During the current term, he has argued four cases before the Court, including in Fisher v.
-University of Texas—one of the most closely watched cases of the term.
+Last term, in Vance v.
+Ball State University, the Court issued a 5-4 decision in favor of Mr. Garre’s employer client, in one of the most closely watched employment discrimination cases in recent years.
+In addition, in United States v.
+Home Concrete, the Court recently sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5-4 decision that The Wall Street Journal reported could have a billion dollar tax impact.
+During the past three terms, he has argued nine cases before the Court, including in Fisher v.
+University of Texas—one of highest profile cases in recent years.

 Mr. Garre also has argued scores of cases before the federal and state courts of appeals.
 This past year, for example, he secured a complete victory on behalf of a major automobile manufacturer in a preemption ruling handed down by the South Carolina Supreme Court (Priester v.
 Ford).
 In addition, he recently secured a path-marking victory in the US Court of Appeals for the DC Circuit on the scope of the Food and Drug Administration’s regulatory authority in NJOY v.
 FDA, which was identified by The Wall Street Journal as a "bet-the-industry case".